oracle/python-cx_Oracle/doc/src/api_manual/module.rst

     like `Application Continuity <https://www.oracle.com/pls/topic/lookup?
     ctx=dblatest&id=GUID-A8DD9422-2F82-42A9-9555-134296416E8F>`__.

-    See :ref:`connpool` for information on connection pooling.
+    The user, password and dsn parameters are the same as for :meth:`cx_Oracle.connect()`

-    Session pooling creates a pool of available connections to the database, allowing applications to acquire a connection very quickly.
+    The min, max and increment parameters control pool growth behavior.
+A fixed pool size where min equals max is recommended to help prevent connection storms and to help overall system stability.
+The min parameter is the number of connections opened when the pool is created.
+The increment is the number of connections that are opened whenever a connection request exceeds the number of currently open connections.
+The max parameter is the maximum number of connections that can be open in the connection pool.
+Note that when :ref:`external authentication <extauth>` or :ref:`heterogeneous pools
-    It is of primary use in a server where connections are requested in rapid succession and used for a short period of time, for example in a web server.
+    <connpooltypes>` are used, the pool growth behavior is different.

-    If the connection type is specified, all calls to :meth:`~SessionPool.acquire()` will create connection objects of that type, rather than the base type defined at the module level.
+    If the connectiontype parameter is specified, all calls to :meth:`~SessionPool.acquire()` will create connection objects of that type, rather than the base type defined at the module level.